Botanical Name: Aloe barbadensis

 Humidity: Average (around 40% relative humidity) to dry room humidity.

 Soil: Cactus potting mix is ideal because it is fast-draining.
-Or add 1 part coarse sand with 2 parts all-purpose potting mix.
+Or add 1 part horticultural sand with 2 parts all-purpose potting mix.

 Propagation: Cut off new offsets in spring or early summer.
 Allow the cut portion to dry for a day or two to prevent the sap from oozing, then pot it in barely moist sandy potting mix.